datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 and IT support.
 It does research on important global issues, and prides itself with ground-breaking insights obtained from elaborate and complex computations run on a large scientific computing cluster.
-The data sets used in the institute are big both in size and number of files, and expensive to collect.
+The datasets used in the institute are big both in size and number of files, and expensive to collect.
 Therefore, datasets are used for various different research questions, by multiple researchers.
 Every member of the institute has an account on an expensive